 1. If you would rather spend your free time with people other than your spouse – your marriage needs attention.

 It’s time to get serious about getting your marriage to a better place.
 It’s time to be deliberate about giving your marriage the attention it deserves.
 Because attention breathes life into a marriage.

-If you want practical steps, detailed advice, and a candid look into what it means to invest in your marriage and take it to a better place, check out my new book, Choosing Marriage.
+If you want practical steps, detailed advice, and a candid look into what it means to invest in your marriage and take it to a better place, check out my book, Choosing Marriage.
 It’s filled with astonishing survey results from over 1,000 married people.
 I poured my heart and soul into it, and I believe it’s going to change marriages and relationships across the globe…one choice at a time.

 Comment below: What are some ways you give “attention” to your marriage?